 Put the refrigerated beef into one or more 10" x 16" vacuum sealing bags.
 Alternatively, you can use two, one gallon Ziploc® freezer bags for a beef brisket that has been cut in half, or two or more, one gallon Ziploc® freezer bags if the meat you are using started as two chuck roasts.

 Hold the vacuum sealing bag(s) [or Ziploc® freezer bag(s)] vertically and add the chilled curing brine/seasonings.
 Divide the brine volume across the bags based on the weight of the meat in each bag.
-For example, if one bag contains 2.5 pounds of meat and the second bag contains 3.5 pounds of meat, then the first bag should get about 42% of the brine and the second bag should get about 58% of the brine.
-Then, let's assume the actual brine volume is 2.5 quarts, due to added solids and salts and sugar.
-42% of 2.5 quarts is about 17 volume ounces of brine, and 58% of 2.5 quarts is about 23 volume ounces of brine.
-So that is how you determine how much of the brine to put into each bag.
+For example, if one bag contains 2 pounds of meat and the second bag contains 3 pounds of meat, then the first bag should get about 40% of the brine and the second bag should get about 60% of the brine.
+Then, let's assume the actual brine volume is one gallon, (or a bit more) due to added solids and dissolved salts and sugar.
+40% of one gallon is about 51 volume ounces of brine, and 60% of one gallon is about 77 volume ounces of brine.
+So that approximation is how you determine how much of the brine to put into each bag.

 Vacuum seal the meat and brine in the 10" x 16" vacuum seal bag(s).
 Alternatively, expel the air from the Ziploc® freezer bag(s) by partially folding them and then close/seal them manually.

-Refrigerate the vacuum sealed meat and brine (or the sealed Ziploc® bags of meat and brine) and let the brining happen for at least 7 or up to 10 days.
+Refrigerate the vacuum sealed meat and brine (or the sealed Ziploc® bags of meat and brine) and let the brining happen for 5 or 6 days.
 Turn the bag(s) over once each day.
 Note: If you are using Ziploc® bags you will want to put them in disposable aluminum foil pans with a 1" high border all the way around, to protect your refrigerator in case brine leakage occurs from the Ziploc® bags.

 Note that the penetration of the brine and curing agent in particular is usually about 1/4" per day, starting from all surfaces to the inside center of the meat.
 So if the meat is 2" thick at its thickest part, then the brine should be at the center of the meat in four days.
-But that is a highly variable result, such that providing extra days to know for certain the curing agent has penetrated all the way to the center of the meat is a smart idea.
-That is why you cure the meat in this recipe for at least seven days (or up to ten days), not four days.
+But that is a highly variable result, such that providing an extra day or two to know for certain the curing agent has penetrated all the way to the center of the meat is a smart idea.
+That is why you cure the meat in this recipe for five to six days, not four days.

 All it takes is one bad experience where not enough penetration occurred and you will recognize with serious disappointment that you cannot trust the uncured area to be safe to eat later or to look right or taste right after the remaining steps in making the pastrami.
+Incomplete curing of the middle of the meat is indicated by it having a dull light brown color instead of the expected pink color.
 In short, don't make that mistake.

-After seven days (or a few more days to be certain of the cure especially if the meat is more than 2" thick) of brining, put the vacuum sealed bag(s) [or Ziploc® bag(s)] into the sink, then cut or open it/them and drain off the brine.
+After five days (or six days or possibly longer by another day or two, to be certain of the cure, especially if the meat is more than 2" thick) of brining, put the vacuum sealed bag(s) [or Ziploc® bag(s)] into the sink, then cut or open it/them and drain off the brine.
 Then rinse the meat.

 You now have raw, brine cured, corned beef.
 No further directions are provided in this recipe if all you want to make is corned beef.
 Refer to the Food Nirvana recipe for making corned beef.